 About Panamint Nectarine Fruit

 If you aren’t familiar with Panamint nectarine fruit, they are large, freestone fruit and quite attractive.
-The skin is a bright red white the flesh is yellow and juicy.
+The skin is a bright red while the flesh is yellow and juicy.

 Growing Panamint Nectarines

 You can successfully plant Panamint nectarine trees in your home orchard in warmer areas.
-These trees thrive in U.S. Department of Agriculture plant hardiness zones 8 through 10.
+These trees thrive in USDA plant hardiness zones 8 through 10.